coah80/phonkedit/GITHUB_SETUP.md

 # GitHub Repository Setup Guide

-This guide will help you set up your GitHub repository for CursedPhonk Renderer Edition.
+This guide will help you set up your GitHub repository for Phonk Edit.

 ## Prerequisites